Policy

 The WSIB may reduce or suspend benefits if a worker fails to provide the requested information within the specified time period.
 If the worker must obtain information from a third party (e.g., CRA) and does not obtain this information, the WSIB must be satisfied that the worker failed to take all reasonable steps to acquire the information before reducing or suspending the worker's benefits.
 If the worker subsequently supplies the required information, full benefits are reinstated; however, this payment is not retroactive.

-If the employer fails to provide the requested information, the employer may be found guilty of an offence and subject to a penalty, see 22-01-08, Offences and Penalties - Employer.
+If the employer fails to provide the requested information, the employer may be found guilty of an offence and subject to a penalty, refer to 22-01-08, Offences and Penalties - Employer.

 Application date